Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

-# How to create a Chia Asset Token (CAT)
+# CAT creation tutorial (Windows)

-This tutorial is for users of Linux and MacOS.
+This tutorial is for creating Chia Asset Tokens (CATS) on Linux and MacOS.
 The equivalent Windows tutorial can be found [here](https://www.chialisp.com/docs/tutorials/CAT_Launch_Process_Windows "Chia Asset Token tutorial for Windows users").

 Contents: